marcingrzejszczak/marcingrzejszczak.github.io/source/_posts/2016-04-30-accurest-and-stub-runner-1-dot-1-0-dot-m3.markdown

 - A lot work was done around Accurest and CDC
 - Quite soon we'll release the 1.1.0 version
+- You can use stubs of your dependencies that communicate over messaging
 - You can use fixed ports and versions for your dependencies
-- If you like the project star it on Github :) That will give us additional boost of energy to spend on coding instead of sleeping ;)
+- If you like the project star it on [Github](https://github.com/Codearte/accurest) :) That will give us additional boost of energy to spend on coding instead of sleeping ;)

 ### Links